fb55/css-select/README.md

 The far more efficient approach is to first look for `b` elements, then check if they have superior `a` elements: Using big O notation again, that would be `O(n)`.
 That's called right-to-left execution.

-And that's what CSSselect does – and why it's quite performant.
+And that's what css-select does – and why it's quite performant.

 ## How does it work?